-If this is so, then we can go to the next step, which is transforming our raster floorplan into the vector image.
+If this is so, then we can go to the next step, which is transforming our raster floorplan into a vector image.

-2. Convert the raster image into the vector image.
-Assuming, that everything is fine with the getting our floorplan from the screen, we can open some vector graphic manipulation software, for instance, the Inkscape, and import our image there (Pic.
+2. Convert the raster image into a vector image.
+Assuming, that everything is fine with getting our floorplan from the screen, we can open some vector graphic manipulation software, for instance, Inkscape, and import our image there (Pic.
 5).

 Next, develop it, by clicking “+”, where you will be able to set the proper document size by clicking “Resize page drawing to the selection”(Pic.
 8).
 Instantly after clicking the button, the change appears (Pic.
 9AB).
 You don’t need to do anything after it, just close the window.

 When this adjustment is done, it’s time to start converting our floor plan.
 Because it has been imported as a .jpg format, it’s the raster image.
 To have it viable for use in AutoCAD, Visio, or other drawing software applications we have to get the vector image of our floorplan.

 This process is quick and simple.
 In the major toolbar, we must find the “Path” option, and next click on the “Trace Bitmap” feature, which will do a whole job for us (Pic.
 10).

 The “Trace bitmap” window should appear straight afterward (Pic.
 11).
 It would be good to see our real-time image changes, so I advise you to thick the “Preview” option on the bottom right corner.